PhD Top-Up Scholarships

 About the Scholarships

-Expressions of interest are invited from potential candidates who are seeking to undertake a nominated research project in the Centre.
+Expressions of interest (EOI) are invited from potential candidates who are seeking to undertake postgraduate research in the Centre.
 Top-up scholarships of $10,000 per annum will be available for a period of 3 years, with the possibility of a 6-month extension depending on progress.

 How to apply